intel-lab-lkp/linux/Documentation/driver-api/pin-control.rst

 current in sleep mode.

-Another case is when the pinctrl needs to switch to a certain mode during probe and then revert to the default state at the end of probe.
+Another case is when the pinctrl needs to switch to a certain mode during probe and then revert to the default state at the end of probe (or remain in the init state until activated if ``pinctrl_keep_init_state()`` is called).
 For example a PINMUX may need to be configured as a GPIO during probe.
 In this case, use ``PINCTRL_STATE_INIT`` to switch state before probe, then move to ``PINCTRL_STATE_DEFAULT`` at the end of probe for normal operation.

 A driver may request a certain control state to be activated, usually just the